Can you live a long life with sleep apnea?

 Living with Sleep Apnea: Tips for Aging Gracefully and Maintaining Sleep Health

 Living with sleep apnea doesn't mean you can't age gracefully and maintain good sleep health.
-In fact, managing your condition effectively can lead to improved overall health and longevity.
+Effectively managing your condition can improve your overall health and longevity.

-Key to this is maintaining a healthy lifestyle.
-Regular exercise, a balanced diet, and good sleep hygiene can all contribute to better management of sleep apnea symptoms.
+Maintaining a healthy lifestyle is key to better managing sleep apnea symptoms.
+Regular exercise, a balanced diet, and good sleep hygiene can all contribute to this.

 Here are some tips for aging gracefully with sleep apnea: